-- 9. Holding cobble/woody debris underwater, briefly rinse any leaves and/or large invertebrates from surface using stream/lake water (you can use your hand to gently sweep insects off the cobble/woody debris surface, but take care not to scrub hard and dislodge periphyton). - a.
+- a.
 Recheck cobble, if there are more than 10 invertebrates attached to the substratum within your template, discard and choose a new cobble/piece of woody debris. - b.
 If there is growth of aquatic plants or bryophytes that falls within your template, discard and choose a new cobble. - 10.
 Place cobble/woody debris right-side up (the side exposed to the sun) in white tray and pour any excess water out of the tray. - 11.
-Place white slide template on top of cobble/woody debris (surface that was exposed to light at the stream bottom; Figure 19).
+Place white slide template on top of cobble/woody debris (surface that was exposed to light at the stream bottom; Figure 25).
 Check cobble/woody debris again for colonization of invertebrates, bryophytes, or plants.

-Figure 19.
+Figure 25.
 Template placement for epilithon protocol.
 (Note: Samples should not be processed in direct sunlight.)

 - 12. Holding the template firmly in place on the cobble/woody debris, begin scrubbing inside the template. - a.
-Use the wire-bristled brush for cobbles, use the toothbrush for woody debris.
-The wire-bristled brush is necessary when scrubbing cobbles so that tightly adhered algal taxa are removed from the cobble surface.
+Use the brass-bristled brush for cobbles, use the toothbrush for woody debris.
+The brassbristled brush is necessary when scrubbing cobbles so that tightly adhered algal taxa are removed from the cobble surface.
 The toothbrush is used for woody debris to minimize pieces of woody material in the sample.
 Be sure to use the correct brush for the selected substratum. - b.
 If the substratum is colonized by a thick mat of algal material (e.g., Didymosphenia geminata), first scrape the inside of the template with a razor blade before scrubbing with a brush.
 Place scraped material in sample bottle with remainder of scrubbed sample. - c.
-Be sure to hold the template in place, as slipping would change the area you are sampling (Figure 19). - d.
-Scrubbing should be similar to brushing your teeth. - Λ - 13.
+Be sure to hold the template in place, as slipping would change the area you are sampling (Figure 25). - d.
+Scrubbing should be similar to brushing your teeth.
+Avoid scrubbing so hard that epilithon spatters out of the tray. - e.
+Ensure that leaves and grasses from the bank do not enter the sample. - 13.
 Periodically rinse the inside area of the template using the 125 mL wash bottle while holding the template in place.
-Allow water to run into the white tray DO NOT DISCARD rinse-water. - 14.
-Continue scrubbing until the inside of the template is clean.
+Allow water to run into the white tray - DO NOT DISCARD rinse-water.